raphaelcastaneda/noauth-hfcc.nvim/README.md

-# 🤗 Hugging Face Code Completion for Neovim
+# 🐢 TurtlePilot Code Completion for Neovim

-**WIP**: this is a PoC at the moment

-This Neovim client is like Copilot but you can pick your model on the Hugging Face Hub.
+**EXPERIMENTAL**: This is a carbon copy of a carbon copy.
+Don't expect stability.

-Heavily inspired by [copilot.lua](https://github.com/zbirenbaum/copilot.lua) and [tabnine-nvim](https://github.com/codota/tabnine-nvim)
+This Neovim client is forked from the [huggingface completion client](https://github.com/huggingface/hfcc.nvim), which itself was heavily inspired by [copilot.lua](https://github.com/zbirenbaum/copilot.lua) and [tabnine-nvim](https://github.com/codota/tabnine-nvim)

+Noteworthy changes made to HFcc:
+* Remove authentication headers from requests
+* Assume server already strips out the pre/post completion context
+* Insert filename prefix in request to server
+* Disable suggestions on buffers that are not files

 ![demonstration use of hfcc.nvim](assets/hfcc_demo.gif)